Tesla crash raises stakes for self-driving vehicle startups

 "Our clients want to (combine) lidar and cameras," Velodyne's Marta Hall, president of business development, told Reuters in an interview.
 Automakers are stepping up orders as lidar systems come down in size and price, she said.

 Among the potential beneficiaries of this growing interest is LeddarTech, a relatively young startup based in Canada's Quebec City.
-The company is providing LED-based lidar systems to French supplier Valeo (VLOF.PA), which also buys vision-based systems from Mobileye.
+The company is providing LED-based lidar systems to French supplier Valeo, which also buys vision-based systems from Mobileye.

 Germany's Robert Bosch, which has been developing self-driving components and systems for more than 15 years, buys lidar from an unnamed Tier II supplier and intends to package it in a highly automated "highway pilot" system intended for series production in 2020, said spokesman Tim Wieland.